RimuhRimu/my-nvim/README.md

-# Simple config of my nvim setup
+# config of my nvim setup

-modify as much as you want!
+this is actually my old config